LadybirdBrowser/ladybird/Documentation/QtCreatorConfiguration.md

     #define SANITIZE_PTRS 1
     #define __SSE__
     ```
-    If you're working on the Kernel, just uncomment `#define KERNEL`.
 * Edit the `serenity.cxxflags` file to say `-std=c++23 -fsigned-char -fconcepts -fno-exceptions -fno-semantic-interposition -fPIC`
 * Edit the `serenity.includes` file to list the following lines:
     ```